little-red-rover/lrr-docs/software_installation.md

 ```

 > [!INFO]
-> **Whats going on here?**
+> **What's going on here?**
 >
-> Astute readers may notice that this is not a ROS command, yet it executes roslaunch to start the teleop nodes.
-In Linux, this is know as an *alias*, or a console command that has been defined to execute some other command.
+> Astute readers may notice that this is not a ROS command, yet it executes `roslaunch` to start the teleop nodes.
+This is known as an *alias*, or a console command that has been defined to execute some other command.
 To see what this alias is actually doing, run
 >
 > ```alias lrr_run```
 >